Puccini was a leading exponent of the ‘verismo’ style

-As such, many of Puccini’s plots were taken from successful plays or novellas, instead of folktales and mythology (such as Madam Butterfly, which was based on a 1898 short story, in turn based on a semi-autobiographical French novel, Madame Chrysanthème, by Pierre Loti).
+Instead of folktales and mythology, many of Puccini’s plots were taken from successful plays or novellas.
+For example, Madam Butterfly, was based on a 1898 short story, in turn based on a semi-autobiographical French novel, Madame Chrysanthème, by Pierre Loti, where as Tosca was based on Victorien Sardou’s 1887 play, ‘La Tosca’.

 Puccini was arguably the most famous verismo composer, with Mascagni, Leoncavallo and Giordano being close contenders for the top spot.